Lydia-King/PennCNV_Pipeline/data/README.md

-Store raw CEL files in this directory.
+Store the raw (Affymetrix SNP 6.0) CEL files in this directory.